 Why These Requirements?

 This 10-day commitment requirement (expected annually of all Rovers) allows new members to effectively participate and integrate in all of the crew’s efforts.
-We believe that the skills learned in this process are rooted with repetition and practice.
-Therefore, the crew can only improve as much as an individual member is willing to retain and build upon their initial trainings.
+We believe that the skills learned in this process are internalized with repetition and practice.
+As a result, the crew can only improve as much as each member is willing to retain and build upon their initial trainings.

-Along these same lines, it is important that the volunteers of this organization spend ample time together.
-The nature of our craft, as exhausting and difficult as it may be, is made easier through the teamwork and cammaraderie specific to the Jolly Rovers.
+It's also important that our volunteers spend ample time together.
+The nature of our craft, as exhausting and difficult as it may be, is made easier through the teamwork and camaraderie specific to the Jolly Rovers.
 By requiring this commitment, we find our crew is happier and more efficient.
 Communication becomes easier.
 We share more stories.
 We laugh more often.